Pierre Vigne: Beatification

-The official cause of beatification commenced on a local level in France before the Positio was submitted to the Congregation for the Causes of Saints.
+The official cause of beatification commenced on a local level in France on 19 September 1894, before the Positio was submitted to the Congregation for the Causes of Saints.
 Pope John Paul II declared that he lived a life of heroic virtue and proclaimed him to be Venerable on 7 July 2003.
 That same pope beatified him after the recognition of a miracle on 3 October 2004.